lambdaxymox/cglinalg/README.md

 operations yet.

 ## Other Libraries
-The Rust ecosystem has a number of computer graphics libraries now.
+The Rust ecosystem has a number of graphics math libraries.
 Some highlights include
-* (cgmath)[https://crates.io/crates/cgmath] -- One of the original Rust real-time
+* (cgmath)[https://crates.io/crates/cgmath] -- One of the original Rust graphics
-  game mathematics libraries, and one of the most commonly used ones.
+  mathematics libraries, and one of the most commonly used ones.
 * (nalgebra)[https://nalgebra.org] -- The most powerful linear algebra library in the Rust ecosystem.
-It provides a strongly typed system for most linear algebra used modeling and simulation in arbitrarily many dimensions, including computer graphics.
-  This system is comparable to BLAS and LAPACK.
+It provides a strongly typed system for most linear algebra in arbitrarily many dimensions.
+It is useful in many domains that do heavy numerical computation, including computer graphics.
+The system has features comparable to BLAS , LAPACK, and numpy.
 * (euclid)[https://crates.io/crates/euclid] -- A collection of strongly typed math tools for computer graphics with an inclination towards 2d graphics and layout.
 This one is used in the `Servo` browser engine.